-Regardless if eBay is a hobby or full-time family business, eBay is time-consuming.
-It takes hours of hard work and time to find great items to sell, photograph them, edit photos, list the item, and pack it for shipping.
+It doesn't matter if eBay is your hobby or full-time family business, working the eBay platform is time-consuming.
+It takes a lot of time and work to find the right items to sell and photographing, editing, and listing the photos before packing things up for shipment.
 Any automation you can incorporate into your business will save time, money, and frustration.

 Sign Up for the Unpaid Item Assistant

 The Unpaid Item Assistant is an automated setting that will open an Unpaid Item Case against the buyer within a set number of days determined by the seller.
 Sellers can designate a time period as few as two days from the date of purchase.
 After the designated time period passes, the buyer will receive an email notification that an Unpaid Item Case has been opened and they must pay for their item within four days to avoid a strike against their account.
 Unpaid Item Assistant is free for sellers and will save you a great deal of time when working with delinquent buyers.
 When the buyer does pay, the Unpaid Item Case drops off, and the seller receives an email that the case has been closed.

 If the buyer does not pay, the seller receives an email that Final Value Fees will be credited back to their account.
 After a certain number of unpaid item strikes, the buyer is removed from eBay.
 It is really important that all sellers file unpaid item cases against buyers who don't pay.
 This way, non-paying deadbeats will be removed from eBay systematically.

 If a buyer purchases an item on an auction or you accept a Best Offer, the Immediate Payment option won't work.
 You will need to send an invoice manually.
 To do this, go to your eBay summary page, choose the sold listings tab, and the sales record will come up.
 Next, choose the option to send an invoice.